Josemyr1993/CI_CD_Openshift_ArgoDC/README.md

 Repository Created with Getting-GitOps Ebook

-On this project, we use online Red Hat Developer Sandbox (link - https://developers.redhat.com/developer-sandbox)
+On this project, we use online Red Hat Developer Sandbox, it's a free environment for PoC configurations  (link - https://developers.redhat.com/developer-sandbox);